Welcome to St Just Primary School

 The reading journey at St Just is at the heart of all our learning from when your child first joins us through to the completion of their primary education.

 Starting with their phonics sounds, using Bug Club the children learn to read supported through specific phonics teaching and the accompanying reading scheme to build the early foundations and confidence to be readers for life.
-Throughout their time on the reading scheme, the children can progress through our Reading Karate programme by regularly reading at home.
+Throughout their time on the reading scheme, the children can progress through our Reading Rungs programme by regularly reading at home.

 Once confident readers, the teaching focuses on comprehension, inference and vocabulary and the children become 'Tree Readers'.
 As a tree reader, children work through our reading rambles of Pine, Copper Beech, Silver Birch and Golden Oak which guide them through a broad range of appropriately challenging reading as they grow into well-rounded readers.